 Munich Opera Festival

-When: End of June – end of July
+When: Late June – Late July

-Where: Nationaltheater, Prinzregententheater, Cuvilliés-Theater, Max-Joseph-Platz
+Where: National Theater, Prinzregententheater, Cuvilliés Theater, Max-Joseph-Platz

 Munich Open Air Summer

-In August, the Munich Open Air Summer offers a varied classical music program at various open-air venues.
-Numerous classical music and opera evenings take place in the historic fountain courtyard of the Residenz, including Vivaldi’s “The Four Seasons”, the Italian Summer Night with works by Verdi and Puccini, as well as gala concerts such as the “Night of the Tenors” and the Summer Night of Film Music.
-The highlight of the festival series is “Klassik am Odeonsplatz”, where Munich’s top orchestras and international soloists present famous works by Beethoven, Strauss and Prokofiev against an impressive backdrop.
+The Munich Open Air Summer offers a diverse classical music program in August at various open-air venues.
+Numerous classical and opera evenings take place in the historic Brunnenhof courtyard of the Residenz, including Vivaldi’s “The Four Seasons, ” the Italian Summer Night featuring works by Verdi and Puccini, as well as gala concerts such as the “Night of the Tenors” and the Summer Night of Film Music.
+The highlight of the festival series is “Classical Music at Odeonsplatz, ” where Munich’s top orchestras and international soloists present famous works by Beethoven, Strauss, and Prokofiev against an impressive backdrop.

 When: August

-Residence Serenade
+Residenz Serenade